Skip to main content

 Thumbnail: Animation showing operation of a brushed DC electric motor.
 (CC BY-SA 3.0; Abnormaal via Wikipedia)

-This page titled 10: Electromagnetic Induction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10: Electromagnetic Induction is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform.